napsetsre/service-mesh/README.md

 ```

 ### Heads Up
 In this demo we are going to use OpenShift DeploymentConfig and ImageStream resources.
-Note you could also use the Kubernetes native resources.
+Note you could also use the Kubernetes native resources such as deployments.

 __Deployment__